B3TA-BLOCKER/Bash-Playbook/README.md

 # Bash Playbook 🚀

-Welcome to the Bash Playbook Repository!
-This repository is dedicated to storing and sharing Bash scripts created while learning Bash scripting.
+<strong>Welcome to the Bash Playbook Repository!
+This repository is dedicated to storing and sharing Bash scripts created while learning Bash scripting.</strong>

 ## Topics Covered